 How Do You Remove Stubborn Stains From Canvas Art Prints

-There might be times when your wall art has remaining stains after using a mild dish detergent.
+Sometimes, your wall art has remaining stains after using a mild dish detergent.

 - In this case, you can use a clean cotton swab dipped in alcohol, spirit, or petrol to remove stubborn stains on art prints.